oDinZu/SharpeTronics.com/collections/_posts/2021-06-29-big-startups-without-big-tech.md

 0. Open up Linux terminal
 1. `nano ~/.bashrc`
 2. Scroll down to end of page and type the following code to add "dfx" command to your profile or .bashrc.
+3. Rerun the updated .bashrc or .profile script via . ~/.bashrc, then test *"dfx --version"* again.
 ```
 # DFINITY MOTOKO
 export PATH=$HOME/bin:$PATH.